hashibuto/oof/README.md

 ```
 err := method(xyz)
 if err != nil {
-    return oof.Wrap(err)
+    return oof.Trace(err)
 }
 ```

-Wrap an error with an annotation
+Wrap an error and include a stack trace, with an annotation
 ```
 err := method(xyz)
 if err != nil {
-    return oof.Wrapf("This is my error: %w", err)
+    return oof.Tracef("This is my error: %w", err)
 }
 ```